 The U.S. Virgin Island Port Authority now owns most of the land associated with the former Benedict Field which they use for the Henry Rohlsen International Airport.

-The Corps has assessed the site a number of times over the years to evaluate if there is the potential of anything remaining from the Army's training.
-During the Site Inspection, completed in 2011, teams found a nose cone from a practice bomb, so a Remedial Investigation/Feasibility Study was recommended.
-The fieldwork will include searching for munitions and collecting environmental samples to test for metals and explosives.
-Once the fieldwork is complete, the team will analyze the data, draft a report and make recommendations.
+The U.S. Army Corps of Engineers (USACE) has assessed the site a number of times over the years to evaluate if there is the potential of anything remaining from the Army's training.
+Based on the results of the Site Inspection completed in 2011, USACE is conducting a Remedial Investigation/Feasibility Study.
+We completed the fieldwork for the Remedial Investigation in November 2020, and the team is analyzing the data to prepare a report.
+Once the report is complete, we will present a Proposed Plan to share our recommendations.

 RECOGNIZE - The object you found could be dangerous.

 RETREAT - Leave the area without touching or moving the object.